VasAtanasov/aom/README.md

 -   Can activate/disable their offers so they do not appear in searches;
 -   Have roles like "Administrator" and "User".
 Such with "Administrator" role can manage other users accounts.

+The API also supports versioning through Content-Type.
+For example now the available version is `application/bg.autohouse.api-v1+json`

 Web client built with React and Redux can be found at the following link: [autohouse-client](https://github.com/VasAtanasov/autohouse-client)

 To run the project you need to clone the repository